Azure/acr/docs/integration/CircleCI.md

-# Using Azure Containter Registry With CircleCI
+# Using Azure Container Registry With CircleCI

 For configuration of your Docker build using CircleCI, refer [https://circleci.com/docs/1.0/docker/](https://circleci.com/docs/1.0/docker/)

-Here is a sample `circle.yml ` file that can be used with Azure Container Registry using three environment variables as a part of the build, that builds and pushes an image to the registry.
+Here is a sample `circle.yml` file that can be used with Azure Container Registry using three environment variables as a part of the build, that builds and pushes an image to the registry.

 ``` yml
 machine:
   services:
     - docker

 dependencies:
   override:
     - docker info